 BLST 8586 COMMUNICATING RACE, ETHNICITY & IDENTITY (3 credits)

 This is an undergraduate/graduate course that provides students with definitional and experiential knowledge about the origin of racial concepts, theories, and practices, definitions of ethnicity and identity, and the communicative relationship between race, ethnicity, and identity.
 (Cross-listed with BLST 4580, CMST 4580, CMST 8586)

-BLST 8655 SLAVERY AND RACE RELATIONS IN AMERICA (3 credits)
+BLST 8656 SLAVERY AND RACE RELATIONS IN THE AMERICAS (3 credits)